rahmamansouri/Full-stack-Project/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## build and run the Docker container
+## build the Docker container

 `docker build --platform=linux/amd64 -t angular-docker .`

-`docker run -p 4201:4200 angular-docker`
+note  that `--platform=linux/amd64` is a requirement from render

+## push the Docker container to dockerhub registry

+`docker push rahma921/devops`

+note that `devops` is the dockerhub repository that hosts the  docker images

 ## dockerhub
 https://hub.docker.com/r/rahma921/devops/tags